 Hi!
-I’m Tayler Silfverduk & welcome!
+I’m Tayler Silfverduk & Welcome!

 I am a Dietetic Technician Registered (DTR) in Columbus, Ohio, with a passion for helping people find love for food and for themselves.
 I believe in approaching nutrition with a positive mindset; a healthy lifestyle goes beyond a number on the scale.
-It involves eating foods that leave you feeling nourished and engaging in physical activity that you enjoy.
+It involves focusing on eating foods that leave you feeling nourished and engaging in physical activity that you enjoy.

 When I was young, I never thought twice about my food.
 I’d eat what I was served and I had no concept of what was healthy, nor did I care too much.
 I struggled with digestive issues for years but didn’t have any idea how to fix them.
 I sought after advice from doctors since I can remember and no one could give me concrete answers.
 Then I was diagnosed with Celiac Disease and my whole world flipped upside down.

 After so many years of not considering my diet, my gut needed healing, so I dove straight into the gluten-free lifestyle.
 I became fascinated with learning about gut health and nutrition and ran my own fermented food business before deciding to seek further education in order to truly build a career in nutrition and dietetics.